-- Preview Email Newsletter

 Kentucky State University's School of Business and Center for Economic Education and Financial Literacy, in partnership with Expree Credit Union, will host the Tenth Annual Expree Student Research Day and Awards Banquet on April 30, 2026.

-Titled "Linking Teaching and Research in the Classroom to Enhance Student Learn more PR
+Titled "Linking Teaching and Research in the Classroom to Enhance Student Learning Outcomes," the event is open to all currently more PR

 Kirsten Leng Authors New Book Exploring the Role of Humor in Late 20th-Century U.S. Feminism (10)